 This depends on the type of health issues.
-There are certain conditions that do not belong in our daycare.
+There are certain conditions that do not belong in our facility or we are not equipped to provide sufficient care.
 Due to state regulations, we cannot accept diabetic dogs that require injections.
 We also cannot accept dogs that have communicable diseases or parasites.
-Dogs that are affected by ear infections, cancer, arthritis or glaucoma are usually easily accommodated.
-We would appreciate all medical information be disclosed prior or during check-in.
+Dogs that are affected by ear infections, cancer, or glaucoma are usually easily accommodated.
+Dogs that are unable to get up, stand, or walk on their own generally do better with home care.
+We would appreciate all medical information be disclosed prior to making a reservation or during check-in.

 I have a small dog and see a lot of larger dogs in the daycare.
 Is my dog safe?

 It’s not how big the dog is, but rather how big the dog thinks he/she is.
 Dogs are separated by temperament and activity level.
 Harder playing dogs are happiest being around hard playing dogs, while dogs who are more low-energy enjoy company that won’t bump into them with rowdy play.
 Daycare is a BULLY-FREE ZONE!

 Do the dogs ever get any “down-time”?

 Dogs that are boarding and are signed up for our doggie daycare get a break from 10:30am-12:30pm.
 Dogs that are dropped off solely for doggie daycare usually do not get a break unless our daycare attendants feel that it would be beneficial.
 If a dog wants to nap, they are free to do so anytime and anywhere thanks to our large yards!